Multi-MPI parameter sweeps

 }

-# here we take advantage Athena's functionality for over-writing a parameter in the input file frome the
+# We take advantage of Athena's functionality for over-writing a parameter in the input file frome the

 # command line as well as the ability to set the runtime directory